catzs/spotify-playlist-archive/playlists/pretty/Charli XCX Radio.md

 ### [Charli XCX Radio](https://open.spotify.com/playlist/37i9dQZF1E4n5NkrPpNjuC)

-> With Rina Sawayama, MARINA, 100 gecs and more
+> With Christine and the Queens, MUNA, cupcakKe and more

 | No. | Title | Artist(s) | Album | Length |
 |---|---|---|---|---|